 For instance, if you sign up for the OptinMonster newsletter, you’ll start getting emails every week that are full of marketing tips and updates about the OptinMonster product.
 The sender on those emails is “Jacinda from OptinMonster.”

 Plus, when you use a real email address rather than a “no-reply” address, subscribers can respond to your email, which is good for sender reputation and future email deliverability.

 To make sure your email newsletter looks good in the inbox, you’ll need to follow a few key specifications.

-You’re also going to want email newsletter templates that you can easily edit to fit your branding (see the next tip) and your content.
+Finally, you’re going to want email newsletter templates that you can easily edit to fit your branding and your content.
 The best email marketing services make this really easy to do.

-Ideally, your email newsletter’s going to look like it’s part of your brand.
-That means you’ll include your logo, and may also include the same photo or avatar you use across social media.
+Ideally, your email newsletter is going to look like it’s part of your brand.
+In other words, you’ll include your logo, and may also include the same photo or avatar you use across social media.
 That’ll help recipients recognize you, which boosts trust, and therefore engagement.

 Here are a couple of examples of branded email newsletter design.
 Analytics expert Avinash Kaushik keeps it simple with a single column template and a header that includes his name and the name of the newsletter: